Long out of print, Dubb Everlasting is a highly rated Dub album by noted sound engineer Errol Brown.

 Key to this success was the crack outfit from the Channel One studio, the Revolutionaires.
 Featuring the eminent talents of Sly Dunbar and Robbie Shakespeare to name but two, the band's expansive skill, taste and restraint is evident and contributes to the success of this album.
 What sets Brown's Dub albums apart from the herd, is that there seems to be a lot more happening on them.
 Sure there are the spacey, chilled moments as well, but more instruments than the bass and drums are given a chance to shine more often.
 He's left a bit more in than most Dub practitioners, which keeps things interesting.
 Being a sound engineer at heart, he liked to keep things moving along, bringing instruments up in the mix and sparingly using drop-out, which makes it all more effective.

 Overall Dubb Everlasting is a neat quite obscure but thoroughly intriguing and satisfying 70s Dub Reggae album.
-Finally available again on vinyl, the first 750 copies are pressed on orange coloured vinyl.

 - 180 gram audiophile vinyl